By: Whova Team | Last Updated: June 24, 2026

 Image credit to Zoom Events

-Zoom Events layers event management tools onto Zoom’s existing video infrastructure — event hubs, customizable registration and ticketing, attendee networking, and reporting.
+Zoom Events layers event management tools onto Zoom’s existing video infrastructure to create event hubs, customizable registration and ticketing, attendee networking, and reporting.
 Attendees join the same way they join any Zoom call, which means no downloads, no new accounts, and no explanation needed.

-Best for: Virtual and hybrid conferences where attendees are already in the Zoom ecosystem.
+100% remote webinars and internal company town halls hosted by teams where attendees are already in the Zoom ecosystem.

 Features: